linnelab/datacamp_data_analysis_with_R/2_1_data_wrangling.md

     # … with 132 more rows
     ```

-* __change column data or add new column__ :
+* __Change column data or add new column__ :
   * use verb **`mutate()`** function.
   * changes or adds variables (i.e. variable = column).
-    * it will not to change original dataframe data, it will create a new data frame.
+    * it will not to change original dataframe data (e.g. gapminder), it will create a new data frame.
   * 📝 **example** :
     ```
     # loading package